Kaedrin/warhammer-mod-manager/README.md

 - [x] AppId (Steam Integration text file) deleted at startup
 - [x] Add clean data to the File menu
 - [x] Install detection routine will now use Steam for the first check.
 This will prompt the user that the application will exit after writing out the install paths.
 You will need to restart the mod manager after this one time detection of install location happens.
+- [x] Movie packs will now show up in the List (they were loading but not displaying)
+- [x] Batch file method of calling the game exe removed (this should reduce antivirus reports)
+- [x] Install folder scan now checks if folder exists that steam reports (since apparently steam reports folders that don't exist or users don't have anymore)
+- [x] Warhammer 2 installation is no longer required for Warhammer 1 or Thrones of Britannia
+- [x] Steam install detection issues when you don't have Warhammer 2 installion fixed
+- [x] Copy files wrapped in an access violation check (should prevent issues with copying files that are being downloaded)

 ## Requirements: